Nexis-Network/homepage/content/docs/manage/projects.md

 ### Share a project

-Project sharing is a Exzo Network Pro Plan feature that allows you to share your project with other Exzo Network accounts.
+Project sharing is a Nexis Network Pro Plan feature that allows you to share your project with other Nexis Network accounts.

 To share a project:

-1. In the Exzo Network Console, select a project.
+1. In the Nexis Network Console, select a project.
 1. Select **Settings**.
 1. Select **Sharing**.
 1. Under **Grant access to your project**, enter the email address of the account you want to share access with.
 1. Click **Grant access**.

 The email you specify is added to the list of **People who have access to the project**.
-The Exzo Network account associated with that email address is granted full access to the project with the exception privileges required to delete the project.
-When that user logs in to Exzo Network, the shared project is listed on their **Projects** page, under **Shared with me**.
+The Nexis Network account associated with that email address is granted full access to the project with the exception privileges required to delete the project.
+When that user logs in to Nexis Network, the shared project is listed on their **Projects** page, under **Shared with me**.

-The costs associated with a shared project are charged to the Exzo Network account that owns the project.
-For example, if you were to share your project with another Exzo Network user account, any usage incurred by that user within your project is billed to your Exzo Network account, not theirs.
+The costs associated with a shared project are charged to the Nexis Network account that owns the project.
+For example, if you were to share your project with another Nexis Network user account, any usage incurred by that user within your project is billed to your Nexis Network account, not theirs.

 For additional information, refer to our [Project sharing guide](/docs/guides/project-sharing-guide).

 ## Advanced settings

-From the **Settings** page, you can also set defaults or apply bulk changes across your Exzo Network objects:
+From the **Settings** page, you can also set defaults or apply bulk changes across your Nexis Network objects:

-- [Reset default compute size](#reset-the-default-compute-size) (Exzo Network Pro Plan only)
+- [Reset default compute size](#reset-the-default-compute-size) (Nexis Network Pro Plan only)
 - [Configure history retention range](#configure-history-retention)

 ### Reset the default compute size

-_Compute size_ is the number of Compute Units (CUs) assigned to a Exzo Network compute endpoint.
+_Compute size_ is the number of Compute Units (CUs) assigned to a Nexis Network compute endpoint.
 The number of CUs determines the processing capacity of the compute endpoint.
 One CU is equal to 1 vCPU with 4 GB of RAM.
-Currently, a Exzo Network compute endpoint can have anywhere from .25 CUs to 7 CUs.
+Currently, a Nexis Network compute endpoint can have anywhere from .25 CUs to 7 CUs.
 Larger compute sizes will be supported in a future release.

-For [Exzo Network Free Tier](/docs/introduction/free-tier) users, Exzo Network sets your compute size to a static shared 1 vCPU, with 1 GB of RAM for each branch (max 10 branches).
+For [Nexis Network Free Tier](/docs/introduction/free-tier) users, Nexis Network sets your compute size to a static shared 1 vCPU, with 1 GB of RAM for each branch (max 10 branches).

-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users have the flexibility to choose a compute size for each branch's compute endpoint individually.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users have the flexibility to choose a compute size for each branch's compute endpoint individually.
 By default, new branches inherit the compute endpoint size from your first branch (i.e., `main`).
 However, there may be times when you want to reset this default.
 For example, if you want to create a series of read-only replicas, where each replica typically requires less compute per branch.

 To reset the default compute size, go to **Settings** > **Compute**.

 You can choose from two options:

 - **Fixed Size:** Select a fixed compute size ranging from .25 CUs to 7 CUs.
 A fixed-size compute does not scale to meet workload demand.
 - **Autoscaling:** This option allows you to specify a minimum and maximum compute size.
-Exzo Network scales the compute size up and down within the selected compute size boundaries in response to the current load.
+Nexis Network scales the compute size up and down within the selected compute size boundaries in response to the current load.
 Currently, _Autoscaling_ supports a range of 1/4 (.25) CU to 7 CUs.
 The 1/4 CU and 1/2 CU settings are _shared compute_.
-For information about how Exzo Network implements the _Autoscaling_ feature, see [Autoscaling](/docs/introduction/autoscaling).
+For information about how Nexis Network implements the _Autoscaling_ feature, see [Autoscaling](/docs/introduction/autoscaling).

 _Example: default minimum and maximum autoscale settings_